Lemon Chiffon Tart with Easy Pretzel Pecan Crust

 So What is A Chiffon Pie Anyway?

-Chiffon pies first appeared in the 1920s, created by Los Angeles baker Monroe Boston Straus, fondly known as “The Pie King.”
-Unlike traditional cream pies that rely on whipped cream to lighten custard, chiffon pies use whipped, sweetened egg whites folded into a lemony curd stabilized with gelatin.
-The result is an airy, mousse-like filling that’s both refreshing and indulgent — a true innovation in its day.
+Chiffon pies emerged in the 1920s, created by Los Angeles baker Monroe Boston Straus, known as “The Pie King.”
+Unlike traditional cream pies, chiffon fillings are lightened with whipped egg whites folded into a citrus curd and set with gelatin.
+The result is airy and mousse-like—both delicate and rich.

 Ingredients